Cornwall Royals

 The Cornwall Royals were a junior ice hockey team based in Cornwall, Ontario, Canada.
-The team played in the Quebec Major Junior Hockey League from 1969 to 1981, and the Ontario Hockey League from 1981 to 1992.
-This team shared its name with other Cornwall Royals teams that played in the QSHL, MMJHL, or OHA-B.
+The team played in the Quebec Major Junior Hockey League (QMJHL) from 1969 to 1981, and the Ontario Hockey League (OHL) from 1981 to 1992.
+They won the Memorial Cup three times as junior champions of Canada: in 1971, 1980, and 1981.

+The Royals shared a common name with teams that played in the Quebec Senior Hockey League, the Central Junior A Hockey League.